ARM-software/gator/README.md

 - For users, the ideal environment is to be given a BSP with gatord and gator.ko already running on a properly configured kernel.
 In such a scenario, a development environment is not needed, root permission may or may not be needed (gatord must be executed with root permissions but can be automatically started, see below), and the user can run Streamline and profile the system without any setup.
 - The ideal development environment has the kernel source code available to be rebuilt, usually by cross-compiling on a host machine.
 This environment allows the greatest flexibility in configuring the kernel and building the gator driver module.
 - However, it is possible that a user/developer has a kernel but does not have the source code.
 In this scenario it may or may not be possible to obtain a valid profile.
     - First, check if the kernel has the proper configuration options (see below).
 Profiling cannot occur using a kernel that is not configured properly, a new kernel must be created.
 See if `/proc/config.gz` exists on the target.
     - Second, given a properly configured kernel, check if the filesystem contains the kernel source/headers, which can be used to re-create the gator driver.
 These files may be located in different areas, but common locations are `/lib/modules/` and `/usr/src/`.
     - If the kernel is not properly configured or sources/headers are not available, the developer is on their own and kernel creation is beyond the scope of this document.
 Note: It is possible for a module to work when compiled against a similar kernel source code, though this is not guaranteed to work due to differences in kernel structures, exported symbols and incompatible configuration parameters.
     - If the target is running Linux 3.4 or later the kernel driver is not required and userspace APIs will be used instead.

 ## Kernel configuration

 menuconfig options (depending on the kernel version, the location of these configuration settings within menuconfig may differ)
 - General Setup
+  - Timers subsystem
+    - [*] High Resolution Timer Support (enables CONFIG_HIGH_RES_TIMERS)
   - Kernel Performance Events And Counters
     - [*] Kernel performance events and counters (enables CONFIG_PERF_EVENTS)
   - [*] Profiling Support (enables CONFIG_PROFILING)
 - [*] Enable loadable module support (enables CONFIG_MODULES, needed unless the gator driver is built into the kernel)
   - [*] Module unloading (enables MODULE_UNLOAD)
 - Kernel Features
-  - [*] High Resolution Timer Support (enables CONFIG_HIGH_RES_TIMERS)
   - [*] Use local timer interrupts (only required for SMP and for version before Linux 3.12, enables CONFIG_LOCAL_TIMERS)
   - [*] Enable hardware performance counter support for perf events (enables CONFIG_HW_PERF_EVENTS)
 - CPU Power Management